IonutCiuta/ionutciuta.github.io/content/resume.md

 In the __10+__ years that have passed since then, I had the opportunity to take on various technical challenges as either a FTE, consultant or contractor.
 I've worked for product companies, consultancy firms and other clients from small startups to large enterprises both as individual contributor and as technical team lead.

-Somewhere in between all of these, I co-founded a __Credxp__, a __start-up__ which I cover in more detail [here]({{< ref "/credxp">}}).
+Somewhere in between all of these, I co-founded __Credxp__, a __start-up__ which I cover in more detail [here]({{< ref "/credxp">}}).

 My focus as a software engineer is on building high-quality, performant, scalable, and resilient systems.
 I thrive in environments where I can contribute to the entire __end-to-end software lifecycle__, including product analysis & design, requirements definition, architecture, development, performance testing, deployment, and monitoring.

 ### Looking forward
 I enjoy deep diving into __system design & architecture__ topics.
 Solution architecture and implementation is an important part of what I do.
-However, I am interested in leveraging my technical expertise to bridge the gap between engineering and product strategy, potentially in a __technical product management__ role, and I'm actively investing in this area of my skill-set.
+However, I'm interested in leveraging my technical expertise to bridge the gap between engineering and product strategy, potentially in a __technical product management__ role, and I'm actively investing in this area of my skill-set.

 ### Tech stack